-• Federal Work Study is a federal, campus-based work study program designed to assist undergraduate and graduate students desiring a job on or off campus to help earn money for their educational expenses.
+• Federal Work Study is a federally-funded, campus-based work study program designed to assist undergraduate and graduate students in job placement to help earn money for their educational expenses.

 • Eligibility is determined by a student's financial need.
-Priority will be given to students with financial need who have met the March 2 priority deadline.
+Priority will be given to students with financial need who have met the March 2 FAFSA deadline.